airbnb/knowledge-repo/docs/deployment.rst

 itself requires a database backend in order to store its cache of the post index and user permissions.
 The database to be used can be specified via the CLI using the :code:`--dburi` option or via the config file passed in using :code:`--config`.
-Most datatabase backends supported by SQLAlchemy should work.
+Most database backends supported by SQLAlchemy should work.
 Database URIs will look something like:
-:code:`mysql://username:password@hostname/database:table_name`.
+:code:`mysql://username:password@hostname/database`.

+Note that it's also possible to use a SQLite database backed by a local file, or development or simple deployments.
+Use a URI like :code:`sqlite:///my-database.db` or :code:`sqlite:////path/to/my-database.db`.

 If the database does not exist, it is created (if that is possible) and initialised.
 When updates to the Knowledge Repo require changes to the database